-When you see the above data of procurement of ragi in Koraput, it gives happiness and the best thing is that Koraput district has procured the highest quantity of Ragi for the three consecutive years in the state under Odisha Millet Mission.
+When you see the above data on the procurement of ragi in Koraput, it gives happiness and the best thing is that Koraput district has procured the highest quantity of Ragi for four consecutive years in the state under Odisha Millet Mission.
 This shows the effort of all the stakeholders involved in this Millet Mission in Koraput.

 The introduction of Ragi in the Public Distribution System is ensuring the presence of millet in the diet around the year.

 Millets are the part and parcel of the people of Koraput.
 Millets play a critical role in food security.
 The millet diversity is ensuring the dietary diversity on the plate of the tribes of Koraput and thus addressing nutritional security.
 Millets are addressing the livelihood and income of the farmers.
 This makes Millets the Miracle grains of Koraput.

 Author: Tapas Chandra Roy, A Certified Farm Advisor on Millets, ‘Promoting Millets from Farm to Plate’.
 In a mission to take the forgotten grains- Millets to Millions.
 To remain updated on my blogs on millets you can join my Telegram Channel – Millet Advisor and can write to me at firstname.lastname@example.org